 We aim to make you feel welcome and at home as soon as possible while helping you adjust to your new life at LIPA.

-Our Student Support team can offer advice and information about a wide range of issues related to your support needs (both personal and educational), health and welfare, including:
+Our Student Wellbeing and Disability Team can offer advice and information about a wide range of issues related to your support needs (both personal and educational), health and welfare, including: